-SERVICES SECTION
+REQUESTS FOR PLANNING SERVICES 1313.22

+(Revised and Renumbered 11/2020)

 Requests for space planning and alteration design services (excluding maintenance or repair) to state-leased or state-owned office and warehouse space, relocatable buildings, and trailers shall be submitted to AMB via CRUISE.
 Requests to increase or decrease space shall be accompanied by a Space Planning Data form, RESD Form 4083.

+State-owned space.
+Responsibility for the assignment, design, and alteration of space in state-owned office buildings controlled by DGS is assigned to the RESD PMDB, (SAM Section 1320) in coordination with the AMB and the FMD-DCU.
 See SAM Sections 1310 and 1330 for information on these Branches.